aimms/documentation/pro/user-man.rst

 Default Environment for login
 -----------------------------

-Starting with **AIMMS PRO 2.24**, members of the admin group in the ROOT environment can mark any environment as the 'Default' environment for login to the AIMMS PRO Portal by clicking the 'star' icon |cog-star-environment| on the right side of the enviornment box.
+Starting with **AIMMS PRO 2.24**, members of the admin group in the ROOT environment can mark any environment as the 'Default' environment for login to the AIMMS PRO Portal by clicking the 'star' icon |star-environment| on the right side of the enviornment box.

 * The default environment is highlighted with the black border on the Users page.
 * There can be only one default environment for your AIMMS PRO Portal.